trussworks/react-uswds/docs/releasing/releasing.md

 ### Prerequisites

-To performa a release, a maintainer must first
+To perform a release, a maintainer must first

 - Be part of the [React USWDS Admins team](https://github.com/orgs/trussworks/teams/react-uswds-admins).
 - Be an Admin or Owner of the [trussworks npm organization](https://www.npmjs.com/settings/trussworks/members).